X

 Instead, we got to witness an even larger workload for Williams.

 Williams played a career-high 16 games while handling 316 carries for 1,299 yards and 14 rushing touchdowns.
-He took a slight step back as a pass catcher (34 receptions for 182 yards and two touchdowns), which allowed him to finish as a back-end RB1 in fantasy.
+He took a slight step back as a pass-catcher (34 receptions for 182 yards and two touchdowns), which allowed him to finish as a back-end RB1 in fantasy.

-Instead of being content with a backfield of Williams and Corum, the Rams dipped into the NFL Draft again to add a new element to their backfield with Auburn running back Hunter.
+Instead of being content with a backfield of Williams and Corum, the Rams dipped into the NFL Draft again to add a new element to their backfield with former Auburn running back Hunter.

 Hunter was a consistent presence in Auburn’s backfield for his four-year career, but saw his role increase in his final season.
 He handled 187 carries for 1,201 yards and eight rushing touchdowns while adding 21 receptions for 155 yards and a receiving score.
 Hunter led the SEC in yards per carry in 2024 (6.4).